guardian/frontend/docs/06-features-and-components/04-The-Interactive-Librarian/02-interactive-migration.md

 - At this point,we also press every interactive (but not serve all this content to readers).
 Pressing the content would mean we save how the interactive renders via the existing platform.
 - If an article is migrated to DCR but we're unhappy with how it appears, we could fall back to serving the pressed version.

+## Articles Pressing
+Migration of 100% articles to DCR has been completed.
+In order to press articles, the same mechanism as interactives was used.